peroon/deepanalytics_food_classification/README.en.md

             * Cropping
                 * If W >= H, crop H x H square iamges from left end, center and right end.
                 * If W <H, crop W x W square iamges from top end, center and bottom end.
+                * I regard left-end-cropped and top-end-cropped as same.
+                * right-end-cropped and bottom-end-cropped, too.
             * Scaling
                 * If W >= H, resize to H x H size image
                 * If W < H, resize to W x W size image